 Yes, your palm doesn’t automatically face down naturally.
 So, there are a few muscles always pulling on the two parallel bones in your forearm to twist them in a way that you can grip your mouse.
 And almost all “ergonomic” mice are ill-prepared to do anything about this issue.

-The first comfy, wireless option on the least is also the cheapest one.
+The first comfy, wireless option on the list is also the most cost-effective one.
 The thing about this mouse and our next one on the list is that you don’t need to move your arm to move the cursor anymore––you don’t even need to move your wrist!
 Your thumb will do all the movement.
 The ball acts as the sensor, and by moving the stress ball with your thumb, you’ll move the cursor.
-And for that reason, Logitech didn’t even include an optical sensor in the mouse (we are kidding about this one––they did include it, but it’s not visible).

 You will not find the rubber feet on this mouse to be like other mice!
 These rubber feet are not designed to smoothen mouse movement.
 In fact, they’re there to prevent any sort of movement and keep the mouse locked in place so that the only things that will be moving, is your thumb, and the ball.

-There are also a handful of other features to mention, the combination of which makes this mouse the best wireless mouse for work purposes.
+There are also a handful of other features to mention, the combination of which makes this mouse the best ergonomic wireless mouse for work purposes.
 There is a DPI toggle button next to the trackball.
 This button helps you switch from the fast movement of the mouse to precision mode instantly.
-Since this mouse is Logitech flow enabled, there’s also a button behind the scroll wheel that allows you to switch between two connected devices.
+Since this mouse, being one of the best Logitech wireless mouse options, is Logitech flow enabled, there’s also a button behind the scroll wheel that allows you to switch between two connected devices.
 Speaking of the scroll wheel, there’s also the option for horizontal scrolling, a rarity among many mice.
 On the left side of the mouse, you can also find the back and forward buttons.

 The extra connectivity can also come especially handy if you work with two computers at your desk or even use a tablet and computer, as you can seamlessly and instantly switch between them.
 The MX Ergo certainly isn’t a cheap mouse, but it comes packed with features, a unique body shape, and great build quality.
-If you’ve been thinking that your current mouse is making you uncomfortable, you owe it to yourself to try out an ergonomic mouse such as the MX Ergo.
+If you’ve been thinking that your current mouse is making you uncomfortable, you owe it to yourself to try out the MX Ergo Logitech wireless mouse.

 The creation of the MX Vertical is where the designers wanted to really go all-in on the idea of ergonomic shapes.
 The tilt, this time around, is 57 degrees.
 This type of tilt ensures that your forearm isn’t twisting in its place even a little bit when you’re using the mouse.
 Because of this change, the design is also revamped.
 And thank goodness, we finally have a USB-C port with this mouse to charge it on the rare occasions it needs to be charged.

 As you can tell in the photos, this vertical Bluetooth mouse takes a different approach to ergonomics than the other two mice on the list.
-While it doesn’t offer a trackball, it does offer an extreme tilt angle to make it even more comfortable than the other two options.
+While it doesn’t offer a trackball, it does offer an extreme tilt angle to make it one of the most comfortable mouse options on the market.
 Now, this means that the mouse has a sensor and is meant to be moved around just like a regular mouse.
 If you are not a big fan of the trackball solution to ergonomics, you can go with the more conventional (functional-wise and not design-wise!)
 MX Vertical.

 One More Thing…